LangChain vs. n8n

 • Is the AI application itself your product, or is AI a tool you're applying to business operations?

-• What data will your AI agents and automations act on, and how do they access it?
+• What data will your AI agents and automations act on, and how accurate, current, and complete is that data for the go-to-market decisions you're trying to make?

 Here's what we recommend: